 Educational Outcomes

 Students will be able to apply mathematically rigorous analysis to topics such as hypothesis testing, common probability density functions, and regression analysis.
+More details in the document, "Skills Learned in This Course," available from the course webpage.

 Grading